klamoureux386/ConditionPredictor/README.md

     11. Unzip the bin .zip, rename the output folder to `ctakes-7.0.0-compiled`
     12. Navigate to src → main → bin and add a file named `.env`.
 Add `CTAKES_HOME=%CURRENT_DIR%` and save.
     13. Run the .NET Aspire project. **NOTE**: There is currently a bug where access to the .bat file of the wrapper project gets locked after running the solution once.
 A workaround for this is to open Task Manager and end the leftover java.exe process.
     [This link](https://github.com/dotnet/aspire/issues/10377) indicates that it is an issue with launching .NET Aspire via an IDE.
-Need to look into this more.
-After some research, it seems Apache Airflow does what I'm looking to do so I may consider switching to that.
+Need to look into this more and determine if I need an alternative way to launch the app/automatic kill process, etc.

 3. To run the CTakes Java wrapper standalone if testing:
     1. Open up the wrapper-app project in IntelliJ.